ApocalypseCalculator/Someone/README.md

 Created by ApocalypseCalculator.

 To host this bot.
 Clone this repository onto your pc.
-In the bot folder holding index.js, open the file called token.js
+In the bot folder `data`, open the file called token.js

 Inside the token.js file, put your bot token inside the `""`. save the file.

-if you have node installed, go to command prompt, head to bot folder directory, and run the `node index.js` command. (make sure node is v12 or higher)
+if you have node installed, go to command prompt, head to bot folder directory (`cd filepath`), and run the `node index.js` command. (make sure node is v12 or higher)

 if it is not working, delete the node modules folder and install the required dependency with the command `npm install discord.js` (npm should come with node, if it does not, seperately install npm)